 We have no hectic resort atmosphere, just small town hospitality and friendly people.
 Our community combines the best of old-fashioned society with modern lifestyle and convenience.
 Our local businesses pride themselves on personal, friendly small-town with the latest goods and services to meet your shopping needs.
 Plenty of free parking ensures that you can shop, tour and just “poke around” to your heart’s content to experience all that we have to offer.

-Some of our charming “old-fashioned” customs include band concerts in the Village Square every Friday evening during the summer, hosting the Boonville-Oneida County Fair since 1888, and being chosen as the site of the New York State Woodsmen’s Field Days for over 25 consecutive years.
+Some of our charming “old-fashioned” customs include band concerts in the Village Square on Aug 5, 12 and 19th at 7:30pm in the evening during the summer of 2016, hosting the Boonville-Oneida County Fair since 1888, and being chosen as the site of the New York State Woodsmen’s Field Days for over 25 consecutive years.

 Everyday Life With

 Our Village population numbers around 2200, and our Town population is about 4500 persons.
 Our residents and businesses benefit from low-cost electricity and water via our municipal utility system.
 Our businesses provide everything from full-service banking to hotels, jewelers, restaurants, gift shops, antique shops, golf courses, fitness center, bowling alley, recreational vehicle store and local realtors that can help you find the perfect home or commercial property.

 We maintain our own police department with assistance provided by the State Police and Sheriff’s Patrols from Oneida and Lewis Counties.
 We are protected by an outstanding volunteer fire department and ambulance service, with over 100 members maintaing the latest equipment, modern facilities and continuously updated training within the Village.
 Our medical facilities provide personalized services of all types, with several larger hospitals within 35 miles as needed.
 We have a full range of chiropractic, mental health, dental, and vision services available, and veterinary office to address the needs of animals large and small, common and exotic.